near/NEPs/specs/Standards/MultiToken/Metadata.md

 ## Interface

-Metadata applies at both the class level (`BaseTokenMetadata`) and the specific instance level (`TokenMetadata`).
+Metadata applies at both the class level (`MTBaseTokenMetadata`) and the specific instance level (`MTTokenMetadata`).
 The relevant metadata for each:

 ```ts